Confused between various website speed metrics?

 - Preventing 404 errors

-Things to keep in mind to ensure speed remain consistent
+Things to keep in mind to ensure speed remains consistent

 After optimizing the speed once, make sure to keep a list of things to check consistently, so you are not missing out because of website speed.
 Here is an example of such a list: